mqmohring/portfolio/_pages/projects.md

 Is there a correlation between company size and layoff indexes?
 (double-click to filter a stage)
 <iframe src="https://mqmohring.github.io/portfolio/plots/layoffs_per_funding.html" width="800" height="540"></iframe>
 While higher-funded companies lay off more people in total, this is largely due to their size.
-It seems necessary to cross-reference with layoff percentages:
+It seems necessary to cross-reference with layoff percentages, including a clear view of averages and quartiles:
 <iframe src="https://mqmohring.github.io/portfolio/plots/layoff_percentage_box.html" width="800" height="540"></iframe>
 Lower funding does seem to reflect on higher exposure to layoffs.
 A regression plot shows this clearly too:
 <iframe src="https://mqmohring.github.io/portfolio/plots/layoff_percentage_per_funding.html" width="800" height="540"></iframe>